What co-curricular activities do colleges like to see on an application?

 Be true to who you are

 If you love sports, join an athletic activity.
-If you love the environment, join Roots & Shoots, if you love learning about global issues, join MUN.
+If you love the environment, join Roots & Shoots, if you love learning about global issues, join Model United Nations (MUN).
 When it comes to selecting co-curricular activities, ultimately it’s whatever makes you happy; try to not concern yourself with what will look best on your college application.

-“You need to be genuine, you need to be authentic, and you need to think, ‘I’m doing this because I gain fulfillment, joy, pleasure through this activity’,” says Mr. Stenger.
+“You need to be genuine, you need to be authentic, and you need to think, ‘I’m doing this because I gain fulfillment, joy, pleasure through this activity’,” said Mr. Stenger.

 Variety and diversity